cudmore/cudmore.github.io/_posts/2017-11-22-raspian-stretch.md

 Unzip the .zip file by right clicking the .zip file and selecting 'Open With - Archive Utility.app (default)'.
 This will yield a .img file.

 Insert SD card and use DiskUtil to format it as Fat32.
+In OSX Sierra this is DiskUtil - Erase - Format as 'MS-DOS (FAT)'.

 Use DiskUtil to 'unmount' the SD card (don't eject, you need to unmount)